Teaching Vacancies

 Welcome to King’s Academy Bay House, a school where happiness, success, and safety form the cornerstone of everything we do.
 We are delighted that you’re considering joining our dynamic and inclusive community in the picturesque seaside town of Gosport, Hampshire.

 We pride ourselves on creating a supportive environment where staff are valued, students are inspired, and everyone feels a true sense of belonging.
-Joining King’s Academy Bay House means becoming part of a passionate and dedicated team united by the shared goal of providing exceptional education.
+Joining our school means becoming part of a passionate and dedicated team united by the shared goal of providing exceptional education.
 Our emphasis on happiness and well-being ensures that both staff and students can thrive.

 We look forward to the possibility of you bringing your unique perspectives, experiences, and enthusiasm to our school.
 Together, we can create a learning environment where both students and staff flourish, continuing to uphold our ethos of happiness, success, and safety.